laurailonaa/outfit-princess-dress-up-game/README.md

 npm run dev
 ```

-7) Open the URL created (i.e http://localhost:5173)
+7) Open the URL created on the frontend window (i.e http://localhost:5173)

 8) Enjoy the game!

 ## Current features

 * One base avatar in the center
-* Multiple different clothing pieces (more to come in the future!):
+* Multiple clothing pieces (more to come in the future!) including:
   - 4 Hairstyles
   - 4 Shirts
   - 3 Pants
   - 1 shoes
-* Buttons for cycling through the clothing
+* Arrow buttons for cycling through the clothing
 * Image-layering so clothing layers correctly onto the avatar base

 ## Development tools
 - Frontend: React
 - Backend: Node.js + SQlite
 - Editor: Visual Studio Code
-- Images: Drawn with Gimp, static image pieces in folder /backend/clothes
+- Images: Drawn with Gimp, static image pieces in project's folder /backend/clothes

 ## Coming in the future
 - Building Dockerfile (currently not in use)